oliwarner/django-multifactor/README.md

  * **NFC devices using PCSC** (Not Tested, but as supported in fido2)

 # Python and Django Support
 This project targets modern stacks, officially supporting Python 3.8+ and Django 3.2+.
+We advise using the latest supported combinations where possible.

 | **Python/Django** | **2.2** |**3.2** | **4.0** | **4.1** | **4.2** | **5.0** |
 |-------------------|---------|--------|---------|---------|---------|---------|